raclettejs/raclette-docs/docs/directory-structure/eslint-config.md

 })
 ```

-This setup wraps your custom configuration into Raclette’s default ESLint base, enabling a powerful and extendable linting system.
+This setup wraps your custom configuration into raclette default ESLint base, enabling a powerful and extendable linting system.

 ## Required Dependencies